-Division of Virology
+Division of Microbiology and Oncology

 Approximately 15% of all human cancers have a viral etiology, but only seven viruses have actually been unequivocally implicated in neoplastic development.
-Among these the Epstein-Barr virus (EBV) is the primary object of our own studies.
+Among these, the Epstein-Barr virus (EBV) is the primary object of our own studies.
 EBV is a ubiquitous gamma herpesvirus associated with several malignant diseases, including Burkitt's lymphoma, nasopharyngeal lymphoma, a subset of Hodgkin's lymphomas, some gastric cancers, and B cell lymphomas in immunosuppressed patients.
-Our research aims are to elucidate the molecular mechanisms of viral proliferation and oncogenesis of EBV as part of the world-wide effort to combat virus-infected cancers.
-Currently, our research interest is concentrated on the following issues: 1) Mechanism for the maintenance of EBV latency; 2) Analysis of the N-terminal domain of EBV DNA polymerase; 3) Anatomy of EBV replication factory; 4) Identification of EBV miRNA target genes and their roles in EBV carcinogenesis.
+Our research aims are to elucidate the molecular mechanisms of EBV-mediated carcinogenesis as part of the world-wide effort to combat virus-infected cancers.
+Currently, our research interest is concentrated on the following issues: 1) Mechanism for the maintenance of EBV genomes in latently infected cells;2) Identification of EBV microRNA target genes and their roles in EBV carcinogenesis; 3) Characterization of EBV strains isolated from cancer cells.